jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
 The sword and scepter of the "divine king" meant little against gunpowder.
 As a famous saying goes, "God made us, but the gun made us all equal."

-But without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.
+However, without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MelodicVagueHornedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film)).

-Parliament eventually got sick of being ignored while paying the governments bills.
+Parliament eventually got sick of being ignored.
 So they raised a modern army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy on their way to becoming player gods.
 They chose their own leaders by merit and suspected Charles was a closet Catholic.

 Charles's Royalist Army was mostly nobles who hired foreign mercenaries and suspected the Parliamentarians had gone mad.

 After four years of gruesome battles and bloodshed, Charles lost.
-He was held under arrest, while rules for a less powerful "constitutional monarchy" were being made by the Parliamentarians.
+He was held under arrest while rules for a less powerful "constitutional monarchy" were being made by the victors.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).
 Charles lost again.
 The Parliamentarians were now enraged.

 https://www.youtube.com/watch?v=7Cx2kkgO5_Y
-_Before Rousseau's new philosophy, the people, had a hard time justifying being player gods._
+_Before Rousseau's new philosophy, the people had a hard time justifying being player gods._

 They forgot about making a constitutional monarchy, and instead sign a warrant charging Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.

 Charles didn't budge.
 The ruling philosophy said he was king.
 The Bible—his father's Bible!, the ultimate rulebook!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.

-Soon, Darth King Charles was put on trial and lost.
+Soon, Darth King Charles was put on trial.
 And what happened next tells us why being an extra today is a terrible idea.

 https://www.youtube.com/watch?v=zjxu1De8npY